 Map of the area:

-Ice Age and Dinosaurs – The Exhibition (official site) is taking place in Tel Aviv Museum during July – August (2016).
-According to the official site, there are more than 43 recreated models, and some of the model’s height reach 13 meters.
+Ice Age and Dinosaurs – The Exhibition (official site: www.iceagedinos.co.il) is taking place in Eretz Israel Museum during July – August (2016).
+According to the official site, there are more than 43 recreated models, and some of the model’s height reaches 13 meters.
 Many of the models contain robotic parts which allow them some movement.

 Tickets cost 89 NIS per person.
-Alternativ, ly you can purchase a family ticket for 280 NIS (2 adults + 2 children).
+Alternatively, you can purchase a family ticket for 280 NIS (2 adults + 2 children).
 But you can find cheaper tickets through credit card companies or different consumer groups.
-I purchased through visa 1 + 1, i.e. two first tickets for the price of 89 nis and each extra ticket was around 60 nis.
+I purchased through visa 1 + 1, i.e. two first tickets for the price of 89 NIS and each extra ticket was around 60 NIS.

 Visiting Ice Age and Dinosaurs Exhibition

-As I said we visited Ice Age and Dinosaurs Exhibition on Thu. evening.
+As I said we visited Ice Age and Dinosaurs Exhibition on Thursday evening.
 The exhibition is an open air one.
-Some parts are shaded and other are under the open sky.
-Therefore I’d recommend visiting either in the evening or in the morning.
+Some parts are shaded and others are under the open sky.
+Therefore I would recommend visiting either in the evening or in the morning.

 Every hour there is a screening of a movie about dinosaurs.
 We started our visit from watching this 25 minutes 3D movie.
 In the movie they start from the big bang, then the dinosaurs, ice age up to modern humans.
 The movie is quite scientific, so smaller children (5 and less) will not understand much.
 The 3D quality wasn’t that good, and I saw almost everything in 2D with weird shadows (that’s supposed to be 3D).
 But, maybe the 3D glasses are adjusted to children (narrower placed eyes).
 I didn’t like the movie because of the content and the quality, but my daughter did like it (maybe because she hadn’t see quality 3D movies yet).